If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 }

-A reference to a mission called cairn_stockpile is mentioned in dms.dat, the file for determining how the dynamic music system works on levels.
+A reference to a map called cairn_stockpile is mentioned in dms.dat, the file for determining how the dynamic music system works on levels and what to play on them.
 It would've used the same dynamic music as Artus Detention and Doomgiver Detention based on the files, and presumably would've come between Cairn Assembly and Cairn Reactor, judging from the file's layout.
 The map itself is missing from the files however.

 prototype